-Non-resident employees must pay tax on their Portuguese-sourced income.
+Non-resident employees must pay tax on their Portuguese source income.
 Seconded employees of foreign companies are taxed at 25% of their gross salary (which is deducted at source).
 Relief may be available under a double tax treaty or the domestic law of the employee's country of residence.
+Non-resident employees from an EU Member State might elect to be taxed as Portuguese resident employees under the progressive rates, provided their worldwide income is reported to determine the applicable tax rate.